 Clinical presentation: Pericarditis is usually preceded by upper respiratory or gastrointestinal symptoms, and clinical presentation may include chest pain, increased fatiguability or exertional dyspnoea.
-In developed countries, viruses are the most common aetiological agents for pericarditis, whereas tuberculosis is a frequent cause of pericardial disease in developing countries (117).
+In developed countries, viruses are the most common aetiological agents for pericarditis, whereas tuberculosis is a frequent cause of pericardial disease in developing countries (121).
 Pericarditis and myocarditis may coexist in 20% to 30% of patients due to overlapping aetiologies.
 The presence of concomitant myocarditis is indicated by elevation of serum cardiac troponins and myocardial oedema on CMR.
 Patients with pericarditis concomitant with myocarditis (usually referred as myo-pericarditis) have potential for a higher rate of complications including LV dysfunction.

-.
-Serum cardiac biomarkers for cardiac inflammation and necrosis should be measured to exclude the possibility of myocardial involvement (116).
+Serum cardiac biomarkers for cardiac inflammation and necrosis should be measured to exclude the possibility of myocardial involvement (122).

 12-lead ECG: a spectrum of ECG abnormalities may be present typically including a new widespread ST-segment elevation, or PR interval depression in the acute phase.